msampaio/rpScripts/docs/source/installation.rst

 .. code-block:: console

-   pyinstaller rpscripts.spec
+   pyinstaller rps_compile.spec

 This command generates ``build`` and ``dist`` folders and saves the binary file into the ``dist`` folder.

 2. Move the binary file to a folder in the user system's ``PATH``.

-3. We encourage the user to create a personal scripts folder and put it in the system's ``PATH``.
+3. We encourage the user to create a personal scripts folder and put it in the system's ``PATH`` environment variable.

 4. Jump to :ref:`finishing_installation` instructions.